-Christina is a junior Writing Fellow, who always looks to find connections: between speaking and writing, between humanities and science, between Barnard students and the world beyond.
-She loves studying the human mind through biology, literature, and history, and she can often be found making references to things like chemistry and poetry in the same sentence.
+Christina is a senior Writing Fellow, who loves studying the human mind through biology, literature, and history, and she can often be found making references to things like chemistry and poetry in the same sentence.
 Her favorite topics are wave-particle duality and the Heisenberg principle, Shakespeare and Steinbeck, and Ovid and Cicero; any combinations are even better.
 You can find more of her writing on her personal blog about food allergies in New York city, Brunch with Bear.
 Her passions beyond writing include sunbathing, watching Baz Luhrmann’s movies, and teaching young children.